avinash874/nextjs/README.md

 Reduces the font file size
 14 Improves performance and loading times
 • Makes the font more focused on your audience's language

+# On the client (first load)
+1.client component ke ander kabhi bhi async function nhi bana sakte

+2.Has "use client" at the top => Client Component

+3.Client Components and the RSC Payload are used to pre-render HTML.

+4.Client Component => Data/API keys are visible in the browser(use only public)

+# On the server
+1.Server Components are rendered into a special data format called the React Server Component Payload (RSC Payload).

+2.Fetch data from databases or APIs close to the source.
+@.Use API keys, tokens, and other secrets without exposing them to the client.
+@.Reduce the amount of JavaScript sent to the browser.
+@.Improve the First Contentful Paint (FCP), and stream content progressively to the client.

+3.Server Component => Data/API keys are kept secret on the server (safe for priveta keys)

+# If a Client Component imports another component, that imported one become a client component too, even if it doesn't have "use client".